CaptainBobSim/CaptainBobSim/README.md

 ## About Me
 Hi there!
 My name is Trevor Olsen, I'm a student pursuing a bachelors degree in Mechanical Engineering at Colorado State University.
-I am passionate about flight simulators and create life-like replicas of popular aircraft.
+I am passionate about flight simulators and create life-like hardware replicas of popular aircraft.

 I'm proficient in MATLAB, Fusion 360, DaVinci Resolve, Inkscape, MobiFlight, Lua Scripting (interacting with Flight Sim), and G-Code.
 I have a variety of projects ranging from school to personal.
 You can contact me at CaptainBobSim@gmail.com